Snow White: Plot

+The following plot is that of the definitive 1857 edition of Grimm’s Fairy Tales.

-At the beginning of the story, a queen sits sewing at an open window during a winter snowfall when she pricks her finger with her needle, causing three drops of red blood to drip onto the freshly fallen white snow on the black windowsill.
-Then she says to herself, "How I wish that I had a daughter that had skin as white as snow, lips as red as blood and hair as black as ebony."
-Some time later, the queen dies giving birth to a baby daughter who she names Snow White.
-(However, in the 1812 version of the tale, the queen does not die but later behaves the same way the step-mother does in later versions of the tale, including the 1854 iteration.)
-A year later, Snow White's father, the king, marries again.
+At the beginning of the story, a queen sits sewing at an open window during a winter snowfall when she pricks her finger with her needle, causing three drops of blood to drip onto the freshly fallen snow on the black window sill.
+Then she says to herself, "How I wish that I had a daughter who had skin as white as snow, lips as red as blood and hair as black as ebony."
+Some time later, the queen dies giving birth to a baby daughter whom she names Snow White.

+A year later, Snow White's father the king marries again.
 His new wife is very beautiful, but a vain and wicked woman who practices witchcraft.
-The new queen possesses a magic mirror, which she asks every morning, "Magic mirror on the wall, who is the fairest one of all?"
-The mirror always tells the queen that she is the fairest.
-The queen is always pleased with that response because the magic mirror never lied.
-But when Snow White is seven years old, her fairness surpasses that of her stepmother.
-When the queen again asks her mirror the same question, it tells her that Snow White is the fairest.
+The new queen possesses a magic mirror which she asks every morning "Mirror mirror on the wall, who is the fairest one of all?"
+The magic mirror always tells the queen that she is the fairest.
+The Queen is always pleased with that response because the magic mirror never lies.
+When Snow White is seven years old, her fairness surpasses that of her stepmother.
+When the Queen again asks her magic mirror the same question, it tells her that Snow White is the fairest.

-This gives the queen a great shock.
-She becomes envious, and from that moment on, her heart turns against Snow White, whom the queen grows to hate increasingly with time.
+This gives the Queen a great shock.
+She becomes envious, and from that moment on, her heart turns against Snow White, whom the Queen grows to hate increasingly with time.
 Eventually, she orders a huntsman to take Snow White into the forest and kill her.
-As proof that Snow White is dead, the queen also wants him to return with her heart, which she will consume in order to become immortal.
-The huntsman takes Snow White into the forest, but after raising his dagger, he finds himself unable to kill her.
-When Snow White learns of her stepmother's evil plan she tearfully begs the huntsman, "Spare me this mockery of justice!
+As proof that Snow White is dead, the Queen also wants him to return with her lungs and liver so she can eat them with salt.
+The huntsman takes Snow White into the forest.
+After raising his dagger, the huntsman finds himself unable to kill her.
+When Snow White learns of her stepmother's plan and tearfully begs the huntsman "Spare me this mockery of justice!
 I will run away into the forest and never come home again!"
-After seeing the tears in the princess's eyes, the huntsman reluctantly agrees to spare Snow White and brings the queen a boar's heart instead.
+After seeing the tears in the princess's eyes, the huntsman reluctantly agrees to spare Snow White and brings the Queen a boar's lungs and liver instead.
+Believing them to be Snow White's lungs and liver, the queen has the royal cook roast them with salt and eats them.